Showing posts with label Fiction. Show all posts

 Description:

 Sometimes the premise and first lines of a book are just too intriguing not to give it a read.
-Such is the case with Matthew Blake's Anna O. The irrestible plot here?
+Such is the case with Matthew Blake's novel, Anna O. The irrestible plot here?
 Can a person who, while sleep-walking, commit and be charged for a crime (murder) that she, when awakened, cannot remember doing?
 And what if the woman in question, referred to as "Anna O," never wakes up after being found with a bloddy knife in her hand and two friends stabbed to death nearby.

 And she still has not awakened after four years.

-Enter Dr. Benedict Prince, a forensic psychologist at the Abbey Sleep Clinic who specializes in "people who commit crimes when they sleep."
-The MofJ hires him to work with Anna O to re-awaken her.
 But Prince believes Anna O to have "resignation syndrome," a functional neurological disorder, having suffered a trauma so great that she has given up hope of living and therefore has retreated into the safer world of sleep.

 People think the animal side is the body and the rational side is the brain.
 But it's often the other way round.